chuu-p/chuu-p.github.io/src/content/drafts/cpsaa-markdown.md

 A markdown template for everyone CPSA-A

+I recently completed my CPSA-Advanced Certification for Software Architects.
+In this post I want to show a markdown/latex template and typst template that meets all formal criteria, for future Software Architects.

 Das PDF-Dokument der Hausarbeit muss folgende formalen Kriterien erfüllen:
 1. Schrift: 11pt
 2. Rand: 2,5cm